kubedb/docs/docs/guides/etcd/update-version/overview.md

 5. It then pauses the referenced `Etcd` object, so the Provisioner operator does not reconcile it during the update.

-6. It patches the `PetSet` pod template with the target version's images — the `etcd` container image (resolved to an immutable digest) and the `etcd-init` init container image — so every pod recreated from that point on comes up on the new version.
+6. It patches the `PetSet` pod template with the target version's `etcd` container image, resolved to an immutable digest, so every pod recreated from that point on comes up on the new version.
+(It also re-images an init container named `etcd-init` if one is present, but the provisioner never creates one, so that only applies if you added it yourself.)

 7. It persists `spec.version` on the `Etcd` object, so the Provisioner operator re-renders the same template once the database is resumed.